sameerkhoja/appify/README.md

 # Appify
-Turn any website into an app in seconds!
+Turn any website into a native app in seconds!

 ##Demo with iPad
 ![Demo](Demo.gif)